What Are the Key Differences Between Milling and Turning? A Complete Guide for Machining Applications

 • Rotational Parts: Shafts, pins, bushings, nuts, bolts, crankshafts, and camshafts.

-• High-Volume Production: Turning has faster cycle times for rotational parts, making it cost-effective for large batches (1000+ units).
+• High-Volume Production: Turning has faster cycle times for rotational parts, making it cost-effective for large batches of 1000 or more units.

-• Internal Machining Needs: Parts requiring precise holes, internal threads, or internal grooves (e.g., hydraulic cylinders, pipe fittings).
+• Internal Machining Needs: Parts requiring precise holes, internal threads, or internal grooves, such as hydraulic cylinders and pipe fittings.

 • High Surface Finish for Rotational Features: Parts like motor shafts that require smooth surfaces to reduce friction and wear.

-Example Scenario: A fastener manufacturer producing M10 bolts in batches of 100,000 uses CNC turning to machine the bolt’s cylindrical shank and internal thread.
-Turning ensures consistent thread pitch and diameter tolerance, with a cycle time of 10 seconds per bolt—far more efficient than milling for this part.
+Example Scenario: A fastener manufacturer producing M10 bolts in batches of 100,000 uses CNC turning.
+The process ensures consistent thread pitch and diameter tolerance with a cycle time of just 10 seconds per bolt.

 When to Choose Milling